Monte Rosa Massif

 Level

-Effort corresponding to approximately 1200 - 1700m of ascent per day.
+Effort corresponding to about 1000 - 1400 m of ascent in hiking per day.

 Useful infos